karencch/portfolio-website/README.md

 # Most recent update: Sep 1, 2024
-Please note this portfolio is "in progress" and may be missing project or have out-of-date information.
+Please note this portfolio is "in progress" and may be missing projects or have out-of-date information.

 Thank you.